 Mr. Gal Krubiner, Chief Executive Officer, Co-Founder and Director.
-Compensation expenses recorded in 2022 of \$3.0 million in salary and bonus expenses, with the majority of compensation being a one time bonus for the closing of the EJFA Merger and going public and a performance bonus for 2021, and \$0.2 million in social and other benefit costs.
+Compensation expenses recorded in 2022 of \$3.0 million in salary and bonus expenses, with the majority of the compensation related to a one-time bonus for the closing of the EJFA Merger and the transition to a public company, and a performance bonus for the year ended December 31, 2021, and \$0.2 million in social and other benefit costs.

 Mr. Avital Pardo, Chief Technology Officer, Co-Founder and Director.
-Compensation expenses recorded in 2022 of \$2.7 million in salary and bonus expenses, with the majority of compensation being a one time bonus for the closing of the EJFA Merger and going public and a performance bonus for 2021, and \$0.3 million in social and other benefit costs.
+Compensation expenses recorded in 2022 of \$2.7 million in salary and bonus expenses, with the majority of the compensation related to a one-time bonus for the closing of the EJFA Merger and the transition to a public company, and a performance bonus for the year ended December 31, 2021, and \$0.3 million in social and other benefit costs.

 Mr. Yahav Yulzari, Chief Revenue Officer, Co-Founder and Director.
-Compensation expenses recorded in 2022 of \$2.7 million in salary and bonus expenses, with the majority of compensation being a one time bonus for the closing of the EJFA Merger and going public and a performance bonus for 2021, and \$0.3 million in social and other benefit costs.
+Compensation expenses recorded in 2022 of \$2.7 million in salary and bonus expenses, with the majority of the compensation related to a one-time bonus for the closing of the EJFA Merger and the transition to a public company, and a performance bonus for the year ended December 31, 2021, and \$0.3 million in social and other benefit costs.